iebo13/techlabs_mvp/docs/import-aliases.md

 2. **Check TypeScript errors**: Make sure there are no TypeScript compilation errors
-3. **Verify configuration**: Ensure all three config files (tsconfig, vite, vitest) have the alias configuration
+3. **Verify configuration**: Ensure all three config files (tsconfig, vite, jest) have the alias configuration
 4. **Clear cache**: Try clearing your IDE's cache or restarting the development server